Suez Canal: Interim period

 Despite the construction challenges that could have been the result of the alleged difference in sea levels, the idea of finding a shorter route to the east remained alive.
 In 1830, General Francis Chesney submitted a report to the British government that stated that there was no difference in elevation and that the Suez Canal was feasible, but his report received no further attention.
 Lieutenant Waghorn established his "Overland Route", which transported post and passengers to India via Egypt.
+The usefulness of this route for the British Empire was shown when dealing with the Indian Rebellion of 1857, with 5,000 British troops having passed through Egypt.

 Linant de Bellefonds, a French explorer of Egypt, became chief engineer of Egypt's Public Works.
 In addition to his normal duties, he surveyed the Isthmus of Suez and made plans for the Suez Canal.
 French Saint-Simonianists showed an interest in the canal and in 1833, Barthélemy Prosper Enfantin tried to draw Muhammad Ali's attention to the canal but was unsuccessful.
 Alois Negrelli, the Italian-Austrian railroad pioneer, became interested in the idea in 1836.

 In 1846, Prosper Enfantin's Société d'Études du Canal de Suez invited a number of experts, among them Robert Stephenson, Negrelli and Paul-Adrien Bourdaloue to study the feasibility of the Suez Canal (with the assistance of Linant de Bellefonds).
-Bourdaloue's survey of the isthmus was the first generally accepted evidence that there was no practical difference in altitude between the two seas.
+Bourdaloue's survey of the isthmus was the first generally accepted evidence that there was no practical difference in elevation between the two seas.
 Britain, however, feared that a canal open to everyone might interfere with its India trade and therefore preferred a connection by train from Alexandria via Cairo to Suez, which Stephenson eventually built.